cunicu/cunicu/docs/Proxying.md

 ### NFtables port-redirection (Kernel)

 Two [Nftables][nftables] (nft) rules are added to filter input & output chains respectively.
-The input rule will match all non-STUN traffic directed at the local port of the ICE candidate and rewrites the UDP destination port to the local listen port of the Wireguard interface.
+The input rule will match all non-STUN traffic directed at the local port of the ICE candidate and rewrites the UDP destination port to the local listen port of the WireGuard interface.
 The output rule will mach all traffic originating from the listen port of the WG interface and directed to the port of the remote candidate and rewrites the source port to the port of the local ICE candidate.

-Wireguard traffic passes only through the Netfilter chains and remains inside the kernel.
+WireGuard traffic passes only through the Netfilter chains and remains inside the kernel.
 Only STUN binding requests are passed to ɯice.

 ```bash